Snuzaid ® Tabs

-Do not take SNUZAID®TABS for more than ten days.
+Do not take SNUZAID®TABS for more than a few days at a time.
 If sleeplessness persists continuously for longer than this tell your doctor.
 Insomnia might be a sign of another medical problem.

 SNUZAID®TABS help most people with sleeplessness, but they may have unwanted side effects in a few people.
 All medicines can have side effects.
 Sometimes they are serious, most of the time they are not.
 If you are over 65 years of age you may have an increased chance of getting side effects.